Social ecological model

 In its simplest terms, systems theory is the idea that one thing affects another.
-The basic idea behind systems theory is that one thing affects another event and existence does not occur in a vacuum but in relation to changing circumstances systems are dynamic and paradoxically retain their own integrity while adapting to the inevitable changes going on around them.
+The basic idea behind systems theory is that one thing affects another, and existence does not occur in a vacuum but rather in relation to changing circumstances.
+Systems are dynamic and paradoxically retain their own integrity while adapting to the inevitable changes going on around them.
 Our individual and collective behaviour is influenced by everything from our genes to the political environment.
-It is not possible to fully understand our development and behaviour without taking into account all of these elements.
+It is not possible to fully understand our development and behaviour without taking all of these elements into account.
 And indeed, this is what some social work theories insist that we do if we are to make effective interventions.
 Lying behind these models is the idea that everything is connected, everything can affect everything else.
 Complex systems are made up of many parts.
-It is not possible to understand the whole without recognizing how the component parts interact, affect and change each other.
+It is not possible to understand the whole without recognizing how the component parts interact, affect, and change each other.
 As the parts interact, they create the character and function of the whole.